operasoftware/devopera/articles/_posts/2007-10-17-blob-sallad-canvas-tag-and-javascript.md

 This code simply draws a semi-circle using the `arc` command.
 The parameters are x-coordinate, y-coordinate, radius, start degree and end degree.
 If I just called this function for every blob all their mouths would reside at the same place, namely at the x- and y-coordinate origin (0.0, 0.0).
 Therefore, before calling this function I need to make the canvas API aware of our current position and somehow make it draw stuff there instead.
 This is done using the `save`, `restore`, `rotate`, `translate` and `scale` commands.

-	function drawFace(scaleFactor)
+	function drawFace(scaleFactor) {
-	{
-		// save the current transposition matrix
+		// Save the current transposition matrix
 		ctx.save();

-		// move origo to the middle of the blob ctx.translate(middleX, middleY);
+		// Move origo to the middle of the blob ctx.translate(middleX, middleY);

-		// rotate everything draw from here on any degrees ang = figureOutBlobRotation();
+		// Rotate everything draw from here on any degrees ang = figureOutBlobRotation();
 		ctx.rotate(ang);

-		// draw the happy face number one drawHappyFace1(ctx, scaleFactor);
+		// Draw the happy face number one drawHappyFace1(ctx, scaleFactor);

-		// make everything go back to the point as it was
+		// Make everything go back to the point
-		// when calling save
+		// as it was when calling save ctx.restore();
-		ctx.restore();
 	}